 Foursome pairing of Gauron/Xia Yu Fan/Xia Yu Lan/Sousuke.
 Not so much the Gauron paired with any of them part, as much as the Yu Fan and Yu Lan together with Sousuke part.
 Especially since the only interaction he's ever had with either of them was with Yu Fan, whom he never actually saw, and whom he said all of two sentences (consisting of, at most, three words) to.
 Though, as absurd a pairing as this seems (Sousuke being in a foursome with three people he hates is... not very realistic), it is true that both Yu Fan and Yu Lan had been watching and pondering over Sousuke for a while (since their Sensei kept talking about him, and sent them to find him).

-Back in the day, Yamato and Mimi from Digimon Adventure.
-They never interacted at all.
-They did stand next to each other a few times, though.
-The reason they were such a popular ship was because everyone paired all the characters according to "hierarchy": Taichi and Sora because they were the male and female leads (and because they had actual chemistry), Takeru and Hikari because they were the two youngest, and Yamato and Mimi because... they were the only boy-girl pair left.
-There were Koshiro and Joe, of course, but they were both really nerdy, and weren't Troubled, but Cute like Yamato.
-(And yes, this meant that Koshiro and Joe were often paired together - even though either of them would have been a better match for Mimi).
+Back in the day, Matt and Mimi from Digimon, who have a single bit of interaction in the series aside from standing next to each other.
+The reason they were such a popular ship was because everyone paired all the characters according to "hierarchy": Tai and Sora because they were the male and female leads (and because they had actual chemistry), TK and Kari because they were the two youngest, and Matt and Mimi because... they were the only boy-girl pair left.
+There were Izzy and Joe, of course, but they were both really nerdy, and weren't Troubled, but Cute like Matt.
+(And yes, this meant that Izzy and Joe were often paired together - even though either of them would have been a better match for Mimi).

 Fullmetal Alchemist has a small fanbase dedicated to Greed/Riza.
 Who have appeared in the same CHAPTER maybe all of twice.

-Wufei/Relena is this Up to Eleven: The two never interact in any form or fashion, not just in the anime or The Movie but in all the official sidestories and sequels.
+Wufei/Relena.
+The two never interact in any form or fashion, not just in the anime or The Movie but in all the official sidestories and sequels.
 Beyond that, they're polar opposites (he's an Arrogant Kung-Fu Guy, she's an Actual Pacifist), and he makes it plain that he doesn't like her on several occasions.
 So any pairing would require either Foe Yay of epic proportions, or a serious Ass Pull.

 The Ouran High School Host Club fans who keep up with the anime rather than the manga see Kyoya/Kaoru as this, since their time together in the anime is limited to one scene of about 2 lines each.
-The pairing has recently developed a niche in the fandom due in part to continuing interactions in the manga.
+The pairing has developed a niche in the fandom due in part to continuing interactions in the manga.

-Someoka/Fubuki seemed to have become extremely popular in the Inazuma Eleven fandom a long, long time before the two shared any decent amount of screentime, having spent an arc and a half (about 50 episodes) taking turns getting Put on a Bus starting shortly after Fubuki's introduction.
-Most of the shipping seems to have stemmed from a single scene where the two share a heartwarming friendship moment conversing on the Inazuma General Hospital rooftop.
-It'd be another two dozen or so episodes after that before they actually end up as simultaneously active teammates for any prolonged period of time.
+Someoka/Fubuki seemed to have become extremely popular a long, long time before the two shared any decent amount of screentime, having spent an arc and a half (about 50 episodes) taking turns getting Put on a Bus starting shortly after Fubuki's introduction.
+In the video games — which the show was based off of — though they have a lot more interaction.

-Then there's also Wendy and Romeo, who haven't interacted at even one section of canon material, and yet fans seem to think the viable reason to pair them up is because Romeo is finally the same age as Wendy.
+Wendy and Romeo, who haven't interacted at even one section of canon material, and yet fans seem to think the viable reason to pair them up is because Romeo is finally the same age as Wendy.

 In A Certain Magical Index, The Hero Touma and the Misaka's Team Normal Saten get paired in a surprising amount in fanfics, despite the fact that they've never even met in canon.
 Probably because they're both normal (mostly).